Fanfic: All in the Family

 Warden: Marguerite, I think that's quite enough.

 I'm tired of waiting for this STUPID war to be over.
 And I'm tired of people like you who insist that the world revolves around them and that they know their destiny when they know nothing!
 I don't know my destiny but I don't feel the need to act confident that I do.
 And that's your worst flaw of all: overconfidence.
 You can't hurt us, like you say you can, anymore than my father's father has

-Schedule Slip: Voltalia began to work on this fanfic in February around the same time she had just ended An Unexpected Child.
+- Schedule Slip: Voltalia began to work on this fanfic in February around the same time she had just ended An Unexpected Child.
 The first three chapters were published that month.
 Three months later, Chapter 4 was published and Voltalia took straight away to explaining why she took so long.
 She went back to updating regularly after that, with the exception of the May 19th and 20th tornadoes in Oklahoma that delayed production of Chapter 7.

-That Reminds Me of a Song: The Warden starts singing "Come Fly With Me" by Frank Sinatra in Chapter 2 while flying in the air with the Mistress and their daughter.
+- That Reminds Me of a Song: The Warden starts singing "Come Fly With Me" by Frank Sinatra in Chapter 2 while flying in the air with the Mistress and their daughter.
 It continues into Chapter 3 and actually advances the plot by having Warden be so distracted by his own musical number that bullets aiming for him catch him off-guard and force him to seek lower ground.

-Time Skip: Chapter 8 skips ahead to two years into the future.
+- Time Skip: Chapter 8 skips ahead to two years into the future.
 Chapter 10 then proceeds to take place two months later.
 Chapter 12 takes place two months after that and Chapter 13 skips ahead to three and a half months after that.
 Chapter 14 then skips ahead to when Mistress is full-term and she has twins.
 Chapter 17 then takes place four years after that.
 Chapter 18 then skips to eleven years later.

-Unexpected Positive: Chapter 10 has Cherice, who thinks she may be pregnant.
+- Unexpected Positive: Chapter 10 has Cherice, who thinks she may be pregnant.
 Mistress decides to come along with her to the doctor for some tests, because no one else will.
 Guess who turns out to be pregnant.